grifferz/ongoing-struggle/content/posts/2025/2025-09-07-rethinking-my-backups/index.md

 command line, whereas `restic` can only do so after the backup has completed — you basically issue a command to alter the metadata of the snapshot to say it happened at a different time.
-This creates a new snapshot with the desired time, leaving you to `forget` and `prune` the old oe afterwards.
+This creates a new snapshot with the desired time, leaving you to `forget` and `prune` the old one afterwards.
 That wasn't a huge deal, it was just a bit more convenient.

 I decided to build a script around `rustic` that would start importing the `rsnapshot` backups.